tswang0116/TA-DCH/README.md

 python main.py --train False --test False --transfer_attack True --dataset WIKI --method DCMH --bit 16 --transfer_attacked_method DADH --transfer_bit 32
 ```

+## An example of an attack model for 32-bit DGCPN on WIKEPEDIA
+We provide an example here.
+We use the proposed DCHTA to attack the 32-bit DGCPN on the WIKIPEDIA dataset.
+You need to put `DGCPN.pth` in `./attacked_models/DGCPN_WIKI_32/DGCPN.pth`.

 ## Citation
 Coming soon...